 Despite heat and humidity Saturday and intermittent storms Sunday, attendance at the Northfield Garden Tour was high this past weekend.
-I managed to visit four of the six gardens on the tour and came away with three great ideas for my own gardens.
+I managed to visit four of the six gardens on the tour and came away with three great garden design ideas to apply at home.

 Mixing vegetables and flowers.
 Vegetables can be attractive, so why stick the vegetable garden in the back of the yard?
 Most of the gardens I visited had vegetable beds that were part of the main garden or the gardeners used flowers to enhance their vegetable gardens.
 (Worth noting: all four of the gardens I toured had vegetables as well as ornamental plants.)
 This garden-in-progress used raised beds for vegetables in an area with mostly ornamental plants.